- SCU Home Page

 Sustainability Champion Awards

 The Sustainability Champion Awards are designed to recognize individuals or groups at SCU who go out of their way to develop a culture of sustainability.
 We want to celebrate their hard work and honor their achievements by awarding them at this public ceremony.
 Individuals or groups are nominated (by self-nomination or nomination by another) which includes a short description of why they should receive the award.
-Members of the Center for Sustainability vote on the nominees and select an award recipient for each category (staff, faculty, student, group, and collaborative project).
+Members of the Center for Sustainability vote on the nominees and select an award recipient for each category (staff, faculty, student, group, collaborative project, and current Sustainability Liaison).

 - Lasting impact vs. single event or instance.
 We favor actions that will have a lasting impact on the campus community.